Stage 4- how to rebuild your marriage after an affair.

 Yes, each partner has their own role in rebuilding the marriage, and you can’t control what your spouse is doing or feels right now.

-But I do believe you have a bigger influence upon them than you may realize.
+But I do believe you have a bigger influence upon your spouse, than you may realize.

 When we each work on ourselves, and then begin treating our spouse with the same love and attention we did in the beginning of our relationship,

-Isn’t it worth making the effort now to see if it can be healed before jumping too quickly into a divorce?
+But isn’t it worth making the effort now to see if it can be healed before jumping too quickly into a divorce?
+At least

 First, for the unfaithful spouse: